wesh92/fastapi-websockets-llm-example/README.md

 ### Code Style

 The project uses ruff for code formatting and linting.
 Configuration is provided in `pyproject.toml`.
+This is setup using `uv` and I recommend using that.

 ## Security Considerations